tobiasvente/greedy-ensemble-selection-for-top-n-recommendations/README.md

     <li>Data splitting.
 The data is split into folds for cross-validation.
 Splitting is performed per user to avoid user cold start.</li>
     <li>Recommender fitting.
 The recommenders are fitted on the training data.</li>
     <li>Recommender predicting.
 The fitted recommenders predict a ranked list for each user.</li>
+	<li>Aggregate predictions.
+The prediction process is parallelized.
+Therefore, all predictions need to be aggregated.</li>
+	<li>Create prediction matrix.
+Combine all model predictions into one matrix.</li>
+	<li>Execute Ensembling.
+Run greedy ensemble selection.</li>
 </ol>

 ###  Local execution